AugGrauer/CNCMachine/AssemblyGuide.md

 The Z Axis is a pretty important part.
 We chose to hand cut a lot of components for this out of aluminium, to ensure its rigidity and reliability.
 We also have 3d models for this to act as stencils or maybe work instead.

 ### Parts Made:

-	1x Clamp base
+	1x back router clamp

-	1x Clamp
+ 	1x front router camp

-	1x Z Limit holder
+ 	1x Z Limit switch holder

  	1x Z stepper holder

 	8x Z screw spacer

 	1x Z Front plate (Aluminium, Stencil?)

 	1x Z Back plate (Aluminium, Stencil?)

-	1x Z Axis travel holder (Aluminium, Stencil?)
+	1x x nut holder (Aluminium, Stencil?)
 ### Assembly

 	1 Screw in the linear rails along the side.
 Ensure that there are 2 carriages on each rail.This installation used M3-M3.5 Screws (See multipack).
 These should line up with the holes in the Z front plate.

  	2 Next, we screwed in the leadscrew, which should fit in the predefined holes.

-  	3 Mount the Clamp base onto the carriages.
+ 	3 Mount the back router clamp onto the carriages.

-  	4 Mount the Z axis holder onto the bottom of the Z Front plate.
+ 	4 Mount the Z limit holder onto the bottom of the Z Front plate.

  	5 Attach the carriages to the back of the Z front plate using M5X16 screws and the Z axis screw spacers.

-  	6 Attach Leadscrew nut/traveller to the Z axis travel holder.
+ 	6 Attach Leadscrew nut/traveller to the x nut holder.

-  	7 Connect the Z front plate and the Z back plate by attaching the Z axis stepper holder and the Z axis travel holder.
+ 	7 Connect the Z front plate and the Z back plate by attaching the Z axis stepper holder and the x nut holder.
+We used 2 5mm plates of aluminum to create the x nut holder.
+Using the stencil, we screwed them together tightly with M3.5 screws and drilled holes in the side to attach, then mounted it to the machine immediately.
+This is weird so ask us any questions.

  	8 Mount stepper motor.

 ## STEP 3: ½ OF X GANTRY